 The Italian Cultural Center Of San Diego and the Convivio Center & Little Italy Heritage Museum are also prominent features of the district, giving visitors a way to learn about the art, culture and history of the people who founded the area.

-Generally considered to be one of the safest parts of Downtown, there is a strong sense of community here.
-Filled with plazas, street art, galleries, antique stores, and the Mercato street market, as well as numerous bars and restaurants with outdoor areas, it creates a feel more like a traditional European city, making it perhaps the most authentic “Little Italy” anywhere in America.
+This area is filled with plazas, street art, galleries, antique stores, and the Mercato street market, as well as numerous bars and restaurants with outdoor areas, it creates a feel more like a traditional European city, making it perhaps the most authentic “Little Italy” anywhere in America.

-At numerous points throughout the year there are Italian food festivals, inlcuding the Little Italy Carnevale on the Saturday before Mardi Gras, where people wear Venetian masks and enjoy entertainment and open houses in the bars and shops.
+It is the location of numerous Italian food festivals, including the Little Italy Carnevale on the Saturday before Mardi Gras, where people wear Venetian masks and enjoy entertainment and open houses in the bars and shops.

 Then, just a few days later, you have Gran Fondo Colnago San Diego, where more than 3000 cyclists from around the world take part in rides of numerous lengths around the city.